The Major in Information Systems

 Information systems concentration

 The study of Information Systems can take many paths; Concentrations allow students to find the path that best suits their plans and aspirations.
 They also allow students to establish relationships with leading researchers in their area of interest.
+It is strongly recommended to determine your concentration requirement by the end of the sophomore year to ensure timely completion by the conclusion of the fourth year.

 IS Concentrations include: